-Clients and participants entering a programme are required to complete and sign either a Personal Programme Contract or Collective Programme Contract which will oblige them to provide personal data.
+Clients and participants entering a programme are required to complete and sign either a Personal Programme Service Agreement or Joint Programme Service Agreement or Collective Programme Service Agreement which will oblige them to provide personal data.
 This is imposed for the following reasons:

 - Compliance with BACP Ethical Framework for the Counselling Professions (2018).